- Home

 Chemical Substance Management

-The Group has set forth its autonomous management standard, which reflects the applicable laws and regulations of countries, including the RoHS Directive and REACH regulations, and customers’ requests for handling environmentally hazardous substances contained in its products to minimize their impact on the environment.
-We eliminate any controlled substances from our products via eco-friendly procurement and management of necessary parts and/or materials purchased.
+We have set forth its autonomous management standard, in which applicable laws and regulations of countries and customers’ requests are reflected, for handling environmentally hazardous substances contained in its products to minimize their impact on the environment.
+We eliminate any controlled substances from our products via eco-friendly procurement and management of necessary parts and/ or materials purchased.
 Based on the aforementioned scheme, we have established an optimum management system for the efficient search and collection of information about chemical substances that are contained in parts and materials and precise communication of information necessary in the supply chain.

 The Foster Group's Environmental Initiatives